astral-sh/rye/docs/index.md

 Born from [its creators](https://github.com/mitsuhiko) desire to establish a one-stop-shop for all Python users, Rye provides a unified experience to install and manages Python installations, `pyproject.toml` based projects, dependencies and virtualenvs seamlessly.
-It's designed to accomodate complex projects, monorepos and to facilitate global tool installations.
+It's designed to accommodate complex projects, monorepos and to facilitate global tool installations.

 A hassle-free experience for Python developers at every level.